 Texting while driving is a negligent act, and anyone who drives while distracted may be liable for the damages that they cause.
-If you were involved in a texting and driving accident, our Dayton texting while driving car accident lawyer can help you seek compensation from the at-fault driver responsible for the crash.
+If you were involved in a texting and driving accident, our texting while driving car accident lawyer in Dayton, Ohio, can help you seek compensation from the at-fault driver responsible for the crash.

 In most cases, you must be able to establish a connection between the accident, your injuries, and your resulting losses if you are to win compensation for your damages.
 A Dayton car accident lawyer from The Fitch Law Firm LLC may be able to help with these tasks.

 Texting while driving is prohibited in many states.
 Ohio Revised Code § 4511.204 prohibits the use of handheld electronic devices to compose or read text messages while operating a vehicle.

 Distracted driving includes more than just texting and driving, though.
 Distracted driving includes any action that can distract a driver while they are operating a vehicle.

 Many motorists believe that because they are not being pulled over for distracted driving, they are driving responsibly.
 The National Safety Council’s (NSC) research confirms that many accident fatalities go unreported since states cannot monitor cell phone usage.
 Accountability and financial restitution are both possible with an Ohio distracted driving attorney.

 For a free legal consultation with a texting while driving accidents lawyer serving Dayton, call: (614) 545-3930Call Now »